24 hours customer service +9779849693351

 Lower Mustang Trek is visibly and culturally different from other parts of Nepal.
 Tibet’s Buddhist traditions influence the culture, traditions, dialects, and clothing in this region.
 The lifestyle at lower elevations drastically changes as you gain altitude.
 Experience the diversity and richness of culture at Jomsom.

 Kagbeni is one of the most famous religious sites for Hindu pilgrims.
 Kagbeni is known for its Pitri-Puja which is also known as Pitri-Moksastala.
 This ceremony is done to help remove the lost souls of the ancestors from hell and bring them to heaven, resulting in blessings for all members of the family.
 As a result, Kagbeni is an imperative place for Hindus to perform Pitri-sraddha.
-There are many Hindu pilgrims who stop at Kagbeni the day before heading to Muktinath to perform the final ritual for the departed souls of their ancestors.
+Many Hindu pilgrims stop at Kagbeni the day before heading to Muktinath to perform the final ritual for the departed souls of their ancestors.

 Kagbeni is also an influential village among Buddhists.
 The village has Buddhist monasteries and temples dating back thousands of years.
 In its entirety, the village is a Tibetan village unlike any other.
 Its language, lifestyle, and landscape are also similar to Tibetan.
 The Buddhist culture that Pelisse described fifty years ago is still evident in today’s town with rows of large prayer wheels, a monastery that blows its horns at dawn, and Tibetan-influenced architecture.